Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/hw-setup.md

 The assembly instructions below assume that you are using hot glue.
 If you are using a different type of glue, the assembly instructions still apply, though the drying times may differ.
 Throughout this process, make sure that the glue is dry before moving on to the next step.
-Throughout the build, check to make sure that all the ports can still be accessed through the holes in the CribSense chassis.
+Throughout the build, check to make sure that all the ports can still be accessed through the holes in the baby monitor chassis.
 Click any of the pictures below for higher resolution images.

 -   Insert the Raspberry Pi into the chassis.
 Once it is in place, be sure that all of the ports can still be accessed (e.g. you can plug in power power).